microsoft/vasim/examples/cassandra/README.md

 python3 run_recommender.py
 ```

 This will start the recommender with the config above and the default algorithm.
-It will also drive your algorithm.
+It will also autoscale the cluster by setting the CPU quota on the docker containers.

 Now you can see the output: